zoidz123/zoidz123.github.io/docs/nbbo.md

 # Decentralized NBBO

 The decentralized NBBO (DNBBO) is an analogue to the NBBO created by the SEC to ensure brokerage firms provide customers with the best publicly available prices.
-Currently, DFlow uses Pyth as its price source for the DNBBO.

 !!! info "National Best Bid and Offer (NBBO)"